 Texas public senior colleges and universities usually accept sixty-six (66) hours of credit from a junior college.
-Some public colleges may deny the transfer of credit in courses with a grade of D. Developmental courses are not transferable.
+Developmental courses are not transferable.

 TRANSFER DISPUTES

 Occasionally, a problem may arise when a lower-division VC course is not accepted for credit by a Texas public institution of higher education.
 If this occurs, the following procedures should be followed for the resolution of credit transfer disputes involving lower division courses.